RadControls for Silverlight

 Setting Application-Wide Built-In Theme in the Code-Behind

-Changing the application theme is much similar to changing the theme of single controls in Silverlight.
+Changing the application theme is very similar to changing the theme of a single control in Silverlight.
 However, changing the application theme is in much bigger scale as it affects all controls in the scope of your application.
-You should use the constructor of your application to set the desired theme.
+You could set the desired theme in the constructor of the application.
 Here is a quick glimpse at how to change the application theme:

 To change the application theme in code-behind you should follow the instructions below:

-• Open your existing application or create a new one.
+1. Open an existing application or create a new one.

 private void Application_Startup( object sender, StartupEventArgs e )